uxmal/reko/README.md

 decompiler only if you have legal rights to decompiler the binary (for instance if the binary is your own.)

+## Version 0.5.2.0
+* New structural analysis inspired by "Native x86 Decompilation Using Semantics-Preserving Structural Analysis and Iterative Control-Flow Structuring" (Schwartz, Lee, Woo, Brumley) yields much improved structured C-like code; the implementation itself is much simpler than the previous one.
+* C2Xml tool understands C++11 attributes, in particular the new [[reko::reg(<regname>)]] which permits specifying the register in which an argument is passed to or returned from a procedure.
+* Implemented navigation history for CodeView window.
+* Added support for ELF x86-64 and PE Thumb binaries.
+* Many bugs fixed and code refactored.

 ## Version 0.5.1.0
 * Integrated the Capstone.NET disassembler, now used for the ARM and ARM Thumb architectures.